The Coup Nobody Saw Coming — Modern Paraphrase | fresh.bible

 "You're a seer.
 Go back to the city in peace — you, your son Ahimaaz, and Jonathan the son of Abiathar.
 I'll be waiting at the fords in the wilderness.
 Send me word of whatever you hear."

 This moment reveals something extraordinary about where David's heart was.
 He could have taken the ark as a kind of spiritual insurance policy — proof that God was on his side.
 Instead, he sent it back.
 He wasn't trying to control God or use him as leverage.
 He was surrendering.
 "If God wants me back, he'll bring me back.
 And if he doesn't — I'll accept that too."
 That's not weakness.
 That's the deepest kind of there is.
-The kind that holds God's promises with open hands instead of a white-knuckle grip.
+The kind that holds God's with open hands instead of a white-knuckle grip.

 And then came the image that stays with you long after you put this chapter down.

-David walked up the — barefoot, his head covered, weeping as he went.
+walked up the — barefoot, his head covered, weeping as he went.
 And every person who followed him covered their heads too.
 The whole procession climbed that hill crying together.

 Then the news got worse.
 Someone told David: